isaacnmm/pestpolicy-hugo2XX/content/posts/essential-oils-for-bed-bugs/index.md

 Cedar oil spray has been in use as an insect repellent for many decades.
 Many insects, including bed bugs, dislike the scent of cedar oil.
 So, when
 sprayed along the areas affected by bed bugs
 , it is possible to repel them.
-However, you wont kill bed bugs with cedar oil.�To prepare your cedar oil spray, dilute one teaspoon of the oil with one cup of water.
+However, you wont kill bed bugs with cedar oil.To prepare your cedar oil spray, dilute one teaspoon of the oil with one cup of water.
 Put the solution in a spray bottle and spray directly on the infested places.
 This will repel bed bugs from their hideouts and deter them for a few days.
 Cedar oil can also be applied using a steamer to kill bed bugs and their eggs.
 Steam treatment will effectively kill the bed bugs and their eggs